Hume Cronyn: Career

 Cronyn starred with his second wife Jessica Tandy in a short-lived (1953–1954) radio series, The Marriage (based on their earlier Broadway play, The Fourposter), playing New York attorney Ben Marriott and his wife, former fashion buyer Liz, struggling with her switch to domestic life and their raising an awkward teenage daughter (future soap opera star Denise Alexander).
 The show was scheduled to move from radio to television, with Cronyn producing as well as acting in the show.
 However, Tandy suffered a miscarriage and the show's debut was delayed a week.
 The series, which was the first situation comedy broadcast in color, premiered in July 1954 to "warm and enthusiastic reviews"; eight episodes were aired.

-The couple also appeared in many memorable dramatic stage, film and television outings, including The Seventh Cross (1944), The Green Years (1946), The Gin Game (1977), Honky Tonk Freeway (1981), The World According to Garp (1982), Cocoon (1985), the television film Foxfire (1987), *batteries not included (1987), Cocoon: The Return (1988), To Dance with the White Dog (1993) and Camilla (1994).
+The couple also appeared in many dramatic stage, film and television outings, including The Seventh Cross (1944), The Green Years (1946), The Gin Game (1977), Honky Tonk Freeway (1981), The World According to Garp (1982), Cocoon (1985), the television film Foxfire (1987), *batteries not included (1987), Cocoon: The Return (1988), To Dance with the White Dog (1993) and Camilla (1994).

 Cronyn had an association with the Stratford Festival as a member of both the acting company and its board of governors.
 He played Shylock in The Merchant of Venice in 1976, and debuted his play Foxfire in 1980.
 The play would later move to Broadway (and won Tandy a Best Actress Tony award), and a film version was made in 1987.

 In 1990 he won an Emmy award for his role in the TV Movie Age-Old Friends.